 Route basis

-The route uses the fixed 1256 m Lovcen-slope launch before descending toward the Bay shore.
+The practical route uses the fixed 1256 m Lovcen-slope launch before descending toward the Bay shore near Small Beach.

-Use this page to check timing, participation fee, participant fit and weather limits before asking about a date for the Bay route.
+Use this page after the Bay route already feels right: check timing, participation fee, participant fit, clothing and weather limits before asking about a date.

-The route uses the fixed 1256 m Lovcen-slope launch before descending toward the Bay shore.
+The practical route uses the fixed 1256 m Lovcen-slope launch before descending toward the Bay shore near Small Beach.

 Practical sequence

-This is the compact route process.
-The practical limits are fit, fee, clothing, weather and what to send before checking a date.
+This is the compact process before contact becomes useful: route, fit, fee, clothing, weather and what to send before checking a date.

-Use the point confirmed for the day, then treat the plan as weather-dependent until the pilot checks conditions.
+Use the point confirmed for the day, then keep the plan weather-dependent until the pilot checks conditions.

 The access leg climbs from bay level toward the Lovcen slope before the final launch decision.

-Helmet, harness, briefing and a final wind, cloud and thermal check happen before takeoff.
+Helmet, harness, briefing and final wind, cloud and thermal checks happen before takeoff.

-The pilot controls the wing; weak thermals can make airtime shorter even when the flight is completed safely.
+The pilot controls the wing; weak thermals can make airtime shorter even when the route is completed safely.

 Landing finishes near the shore, with return toward the meeting area included when it is needed.

-Send the preferred date, number of participants, where you are staying, and any relevant child, mobility, late pregnancy or weight detail outside the usual 49–99 kg adult range.
+Send the preferred date or date window, number of participants, where you are based, and any child, mobility, late-pregnancy or weight detail outside the usual 49-99 kg adult range.

 It covers the local pilot-led tandem demonstration flight.
-Action-camera footage is included when it is actually recorded and delivered; exact airtime and perfect weather are not promised.
+Action-camera footage is included when it is actually recorded and delivered; exact airtime, perfect weather and identical visibility are not promised.

 Yes.
 Airtime is planned for up to 25 minutes when thermals give enough lift.
-Weak lift can make the descent shorter even when the flight is completed safely.
+Weak lift can make the descent shorter even when the route is completed safely.

 The main meeting point is near the Old Town, with an additional meeting option near the landing area when that is more practical.

-The drive is the mountain access leg, not a scenic detour added to the flight.
+The drive to the Lovcen launch is usually about 40 minutes.
+It is the mountain access leg, not a scenic detour added to make the activity feel longer.
 Landing is near the bay shore by Small Beach, about 5-10 minutes on foot from the Old Town.
 A car return toward the meeting area can be included when needed.

 The launch is a fixed spot on the Lovcen slope at 1256 m above sea level.
 At the launch, the pilot prepares the equipment, checks the conditions and gives a simple briefing.
 Preparation usually takes 10-15 minutes.